N-A-D/ECFW/README.md

 - [Template metaprogramming.](https://en.wikipedia.org/wiki/Template_metaprogramming)

 #### Entities
-Entities are created from an `ecfw::entity_manager`.
+Entities are unsigned integers created from an `ecfw::entity_manager`.
 Two template parameters are required to create an `ecfw::entity_manager`:
 1. An entity type (one of `std::uint16_t`, `std::uint32_t`, `std::uint64_t`)
 2. A unqiue `ecfw::type_list` of component types.